 Enjoy live music, delicious drinks and tasty food at Happy Cow Bar & Grill.
 This is the perfect place to grab a picnic table, kick back and enjoy a good burger, cold beer and great music.
-Live music is played on the large outdoor stage, the “Happy Cow Backyard,” every Friday.
+Live music is played on the large outdoor stage, the “Happy Cow Backyard,” every Friday and Saturday.

 For millions of bargain hunters, brand name shopping doesn't get any bigger or better than the Tanger Outlets in San Marcos.